The Meeting Point

-Introduction to Permaculture for Artists and Creatives
+An Introduction to Permaculture for Artists, Creatives and Cultural Workers

-Welcome to the Introduction to Permaculture for Artists and Creatives – we are delighted that you have found your way here.
+We are delighted that you have found your way here.

 What is it?

-A unique 4 x half day course certified by the Permaculture Association and delivered online by Liz Postlethwaite, permaculture designer and director of Small Things Creative Projects.
+Launched in 2021 this is a unique 4 x half day course certified by the Permaculture Association and delivered online by Liz Postlethwaite, permaculture designer and director of Small Things Creative Projects.
 Read Liz’s profile on the Permaculture Association website here.
 And explore her creative portfolio here.

 What is Permaculture Design?